tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 EKU provides fresh traffic secrets, but EKU alone does not authenticate that both endpoints derived the same updated keys.
-An attacker that temporarily compromises an endpoint may later act as an active MitM capable of interfering with the EKU exchange.
+An attacker that temporarily compromises an endpoint may later act as an person-in-the-middle attacker capable of interfering with the EKU exchange.
 Such an attacker can cause the peers to transition to divergent traffic secrets without detection, but cannot compromise the endpoint to derive secrets after the new epoch is established.
-To confirm that both peers transitioned to the same new key state, TLS 1.3 provides two
+TLS 1.3 provides two mechanisms that can detect such divergence, each with a different scope.
-mechanisms: Post-Handshake Certificate-Based Client Authentication and Exported Authenticators {{!RFC9261}}.
+Post-Handshake Certificate-Based Client Authentication authenticates the client to the server, and therefore allows only the server to detect divergence.
+Exported Authenticators {{!RFC9261}}
+authenticate the endpoint that produces the authenticator, so detection at both endpoints requires an authenticator in each direction.

 ## Post-Handshake Certificate-Based Client Authentication